Nico Williams has a very big future - Rayo Vallecano striker Sergio Camello

-Sergio Camello of Rayo Vallecano has complimented his Spain Under 21 teammate Nico Williams, who has recently recorded one of his best games as a rojiblanco in Elche.
+Rayo Vallecano striker, Sergio Camello has complimented his Spain Under 21 teammate Nico Williams, who has recently recorded one of his best games as a rojiblanco in Elche.

 "It seems to me that Nico Williams has a very big future," he told ‘Oye Cómo Va‘.

-He also stated that Inaki Williams is a very good striker which is why he plays regularly.
+He also stated that Inaki Williams is a very good striker and that is why he plays regularly.

 "I like him a lot, I would have liked to be a powerful striker with a lot of speed,"